Max Shortell

-High school career
+Early life

 Shortell went to Bishop Miege High School in Roeland Park, Kansas.
 A three-sport athlete, participating in football, basketball and baseball for two years, he dropped basketball and baseball his junior year to focus on football.
 For football, he was coached by former NFL Pro Bowler Tim Grunhard, and led his squad to 6–4 record, while completing 147-of-277 passes (53.1 percent), for 2,643 yards, 21 touchdowns and just seven interceptions in 2010 as a senior.
 As a junior, he led the Stags to a 12–2 mark and a 2009 Kansas Class 4A State Championship.
 He completed 144-of-250 passes (57.6 percent) for 2,524 yards, 29 touchdowns and 11 interceptions that season.
 He was a two-time Honorable Mention All-Eastern Kansas League selection.

 Shortell committed to the University of Minnesota on June 11, 2010.
 Shortell wasn't heavily recruited by Football Bowl Subdivision schools, as Minnesota was his only football scholarship offer.